wultra/powerauth-server/docs/WebServices-Methods.md

 | `CommitPhase`             | `commitPhase`               | Optional parameter for for specifying when the activation should be committed.
 Allowed values: `ON_COMMIT` (default) and `ON_KEY_EXCHANGE`.                                                                                                           |
 | `String`                  | `activationOtp` | Optional activation OTP                                                                                                                                                                                                                               |

+This section describes how to change the activation commit flow:
+- By default, the activation follows the state transition diagram described in [activation state documentation](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation.md#activation-states).
+The activation gets committed by calling the [commit activation](#method-commitactivation) endpoint when it is in the `PENDING_COMMIT` state.
+- In case you want the activation to be commited during key exchange, specify the `commitPhase` parameter with value `ON_KEY_EXCHANGE`.
+In this case, the activation transitions from `CREATED` state directly into `ACTIVE` state and no separate call is required for performing the activation commit.

+In case you require activation OTP validation during activation, specify the `activationOtp` parameter.
+The phase when the OTP gets validated is controlled by the `commitPhase` parameter, either it is checked by default during commit (value `ON_COMMIT`) or during key exchange (value `ON_KEY_EXCHANGE`).
+When the `activationOtp` parameter is missing, OTP validation is not performed.

 #### Response

 `InitActivationResponse`